erinvdoyle/tarot/README.md

 ## Site Structure

 Tarot Card of the Day has two main game sections, as indicated by the bright red "Get Your Reading" and "Take the Quiz" buttons at center screen.
-A fixed header above displays the site logo, and a hero illustration of a Tarot draw takes bottom screen on the starting area until either of the main section buttons are clicked.
+A fixed header above displays the site logo, and a hero illustration of a Tarot draw takes bottom screen of the starting area until either of the main section buttons are clicked.

 Each button clicks to its own instructions section, which occupies the entire viewport onclick, starting below the header.
 Once the visitor has read the instructions on how to play, the game described is accessed by another button click, and the game section replaces the instructions.
-The visitor is offered the chance to exit and return to the starting throughout each game.
+The visitor is offered the chance to exit and return to the starting area throughout each game.

-More about each section and all of the features can be found in the (#features) section.
+More about each section and all of its features can be found in the [#features] section.

 ## Design Choices